Four generations of Italian family cooking

 The Recipe

-A beautifully printed recipe card with an authentic Italian family dish — many over 50 years old, spanning four generations of home cooks, never before shared outside our family.
+A beautifully printed recipe card with an authentic Italian family dish — many likely 100 years old, spanning four generations of home cooks, never before shared outside our family.

 ✉️